ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

     // Add the relevant endpoint URL to perform the invocation. http:Client helloClient = new("http://localhost:9090/hello");

     // Perform a `GET` request to the `hello` service.
-The remote call
+If successful,
-    // would return an `http:Response` if successful,
+    // the remote call would return an `http:Response` or the payload
+    // (if the `targetType` defaultable parameter is configured).
-    // or an `error` on failure.
+    // Otherwise an `error` on failure.
     http:Response helloResp = <http:Response> check helloClient->get("/sayHello");

     // Retrieve the payload as a `string` and print it if the